Your Skin Health

 Specialist skin care advice on nutrition and lifestyle factors to help reduce the symptoms of dermatitis, psoriasis, eczema and acne

 Skin conditions are a common health problem.

-Skin diseases can occur at any age, although some skin conditions are more common in children, while the incidence of others increases with age.
-For example, rates of eczema are far higher in children, rates of acne are higher in teenagers, and rates of skin cancer are higher in older people
+Problems with skin health can begin at any age.
+However, some skin conditions are more common in children, while the incidence of others increases with age.
+For example, rates of eczema are higher in children, rates of acne are higher in teenagers, and rates of skin cancer are higher in older people.

 Your Skin Condition

 Although there are over a 1000 skin conditions, just 10 conditions account for over 80% of all the skin disease diagnosis in dermatology.

 Skin cancers are increasing and are now the most common type of cancer.
 Although the incidence of skin cancers increase with age, it is a worrying hat skin cancer is now the most common cause of death in young adults (King’s Fund Report, 2014).
 For example, Melanomas have increased by approximately 48% over just 13 years.

 Location is important when considering the risk of skin cancer.
 For example, the incidence of skin cancers is higher in the south of England, especially on the south coast